antoniordf/nft-auth-dashboard/README.md

 # NFT Auth Dashboard

 This project demonstrates how to create a token-gated web application using Ethereum, NFTs (Non-Fungible Tokens), and the Truffle framework.
 Users are granted access to the content of the application only if they possess a specific NFT from a designated collection.
+The App is a simple Truffle + Express.js + React App.
+The posession of the NFT in your Metamask wallet is checked both in the front end as well as in the backend.
+The App is a sample Todo list app, simply used to test the Express.js endpoints.
+It also displays sample data from a python data analysis file using Plotly and Plotly's JavaScript wrapper.

 # Table of Contents